thegamingden/the-ends-of-the-matrix/src/crunch/sprites.md

 at all, one Sprite can take a single Initiative Pass immediately after the Technomancer's first Initiative Pass in a combat round.
-While joined, a Sprite maintains its own ability scores for determining any dice pools it rolls on actions it performs, and joined Sprites _don't_ grant any of their ability scores to their Technomancer's Network (that's what the Puppeteer power is for).
+While joined, a Sprite maintains its own ability scores for determining any dice pools it rolls on actions it performs, and joined Sprites _don't_ grant any of their ability scores to their Technomancer's Network (Though the Puppeteer power can kinda do that, if that's what you want).

 ## Types of Sprites
 _"I've heard your song.
 It's a bad song."_